GRADS 2021: Haowei Wang and Yan Wang

 “They had many grand dishes – Yan and I could only watch, while we had takeaway!”
 Haowei says, laughing.

-Their families even set up large photo portrait of Haowei and Yan, and took photos with each – in lieu of the traditional photo-taking with the prospective bride and groom.
+Their families even set up large photo portraits of Haowei and Yan, and took photos with each – in lieu of the traditional photo-taking with the prospective bride and groom.

 Now, Haowei and Yan look forward to a wedding ceremony here in Canberra in the near future.